-For this cause, one has to prepare their final accounts during the closure of the accounting period and the general principles of accounting are completely pertinent in their preparation as mentioned earlier, the final accounts of a NPO incorporates the following :
+For this cause, one has to prepare their final accounts during the closure of the accounting period, and the general principles of accounting are completely pertinent in their preparation as mentioned earlier, the final accounts of an NPO incorporate the following :

 - Income and Expenditure Account

 If an establishment has followed the double-entry system of accounting, they have to prepare a trial balance for scrutinising the perfection of the ledger accounts, and it will also enable the preparation of Income and Expenditure Account, Receipt and Payment Account and the Balance Sheet.

 The above mentioned is the concept that is explained in detail about Accounting Records of Not-for-Profit Organisations for the Class 12 students.
 To know more, stay tuned to BYJU’S.